chainpoint/chainpoint-cli/README.md

 every hash you submit, and stores and manages Chainpoint proofs locally for easy retrieval, export, and verification.

+The CLI includes an interface for interacting with a [Bitcoin Header Node](https://github.com/chainpoint/bitcoin-header-node) which can be used for verifying btc anchors locally rather than relying on an external service.

 ## Backwards Incompatible Changes for V2

 - cli arg for passing a custom node server was changed from `--server` and `-s` to `--node-uri` and `-n`.
   Use `chp --help` for more info
 - To pass connection configs for a bitcoin header node (bhn), preface with a `--bhn-`, e.g. `--bhn-uri`, `--bhn-port`, or `--bhn-api-key`
+- Submissions and verifications now happen on the new Chainpoint network.
+If you would like to use the CLI for verifying older proofs, please downgrade to v1.x.x of the CLI

 ## Installation